P13N: Personalization in Generative AI Workshop

 Nataniel Ruiz

-Nataniel Ruiz is a Research Scientist at Google and the lead author of DreamBooth, which was selected for a Best Paper Award at CVPR 2023.
+Nataniel Ruiz is a Research Scientist at Google Deepmind and the lead author of DreamBooth, which was selected for a Best Paper Award at CVPR 2023.
 His main research interests revolve around generative models, and he has authored other works in the areas of controllability and personalization of diffusion models, including StyleDrop, ZipLoRA, and HyperDreamBooth.
 He obtained his PhD from Boston University, his Master’s from Georgia Tech, and his Bachelor’s from École Polytechnique in Paris.
 Prior to joining Google, he also interned at Apple, Amazon, and NEC Labs.

 Kfir Aberman